ikteng/Age-and-Gender-Predictor/README.md

 ## Building the Model

 ### Age Model
-The age prediction model is built using a ResNet18-based convolutional neural network trained on the UTKFace dataset, specifically the crop_part1 subset.
+The age prediction model is built using a ResNet-based convolutional neural network trained on the UTKFace dataset, specifically the crop_part1 subset.
 This model treats age prediction as a regression problem, where the goal is to predict a continuous age value from a face image.

 #### Overview
 1. Data Preparation